 It´s not an easy task to know exactly how a perceiver will interpret the smallest amount of movement and appearances that meet the goals and expectations.
 Intuition and experiences can help the constructor in the case of making decisions about plotting of an experience as well as the template of the Monomyth and the three-act structure.
 But if we would like to know how the style and form affect the perceiver´s cognitive activities, the only way to go is to release grandma from the bench, as to be able to tell how an experience is perceived on a perceptual and cognitive level.

 If we decide to explore the narrative, the decision doesn´t mean that we have to throw away all the popcorns when leaving the cinema.
 But what we need to do first is to distinguish the stylistic elements, as it seems to be the understanding of the styles in the creation of a form that is stiffening grandma´s legs.
 So with the help from the thought-based method Narrative bridging, I will try to guide us through the quest to see how we can get grandma off the bench.

 Getting grandma off the bench

-Before a concept gets a form, it is the stylish elements that designate the possibilities provided by the media in the construction of meaning.
-So the distinguishing of the stylish elements in different media can be described as follows:
+Before a concept gets a form, it is the stylistic element that designates the possibilities provided by the media in the construction of meaning.
+So the distinguishing of the stylistic elements in different media can be described as follows:

 If we look at the different styles, it gets a lot easier to distinguish the elements that each medium provides in the creation of meaning.
 What can also be noticed is the cross-functional cooperation between the different styles and where an exchange of styles can, for example, be seen in the “swipe”-function (which is a part of a touch-screen system) and where the act of reading, and the feeling of turning a page in a book, was transferred to a digital media.